The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: THE ELBO AT CONVERGENCE

-Eqn.\,(\ref{EqnVAEBoundLinear}) further highlights that the variance parameters determine the bound at convergence.
-As it is known that linear VAEs can recover the exact maximum likelihood \citep[][]{DaiEtAl2018,LucasEtAl2019}, we can even conclude that the bound (\ref{EqnVAEBoundLinear}) is tight at convergence.
-We use this result in Sec.\,\ref{SecNum} and elaborate in Appendix~A.
+\cref{corollary:LinearVAE} further highlights that the variance parameters determine the bound at convergence.
+As it is known that linear VAEs can recover the exact maximum likelihood \citep[][]{DaiEtAl2018,LucasEtAl2019}, we can even conclude that the bound given in \cref{EqnVAEBoundLinear} is tight at convergence.
+We use this result in \cref{SecNum} and elaborate in \cref{app:LinearVAEs}.